The 20 Best Newborn Polycythemia Doctors in Italy

 Rome, IT

-Elisa Bevilacqua practices in Rome, Italy.
+Elisa Bevilacqua practices practicing medicine in Rome, Italy.
 Ms. Bevilacqua is rated as a Distinguished expert by MediFind in the treatment of Newborn Polycythemia.
-Her top areas of expertise are Newborn Polycythemia, Trisomy 13, Chromosome 13q Duplication, and Twin-To-Twin Transfusion Syndrome.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Newborn Polycythemia, Chromosome 13q Duplication, Trisomy 13, and Twin-To-Twin Transfusion Syndrome.

 Advanced in Newborn Polycythemia